eead-csic-compbio/scripting_linux_shell/session1.md

     cat P08660.aln

 You will see that the contents of the file are now printed to the terminal.
-This is because the `cat` command emits as output the contents of the file, and as no redirection of such output is done, it ends in what is called the 'standard out', which in this case is the terminal screen.
-Of course, you could redirect the output of cat to another file using the `>` symbol (for example, `cat P08660.aln > P08660.aln.copy`), although in this case it makes no sense (since you could just copy the file with `cp`).
+This is because the `cat` command emits as output the contents of the file, and as no redirection occurs (`>` for example), it ends in what is called the 'standard out', which in this case is the terminal screen.
+Of course, you could redirect the output of `cat` to another file using the `>` symbol (for example, `cat P08660.aln > P08660.aln.copy`), although in this case it makes no sense (since you could just copy the file with `cp`).

 There are ways to print our own text to the terminal screen.
 For example, the `echo` command: